weilingx46/workshop-ws-5-8-aws/README.md

 ## Setup

-### Sign up for AWS
-- todo: add detailed instructions for signing up for a *free* AWS account at https://aws.amazon.com/
+### Sign up for a free AWS account
+- click [here](https://aws.amazon.com/) and then on Create A Free Account.
+Enter your information!
+We chose personal account, but it shouldn't matter.
+You'll have to enter your credit card information, because after the first 12 months AWS starts to bill you (don't worry we will cancel our account at the end of class).

 ## Step by Step